lucperkins/grpc-web/README.md

 ### nginx

-An alternative is to use a specially configured [nginx](https://nginx.org) proxy:
+An alternative is to use a specially configured [nginx](https://nginx.org) proxy with the echo example:

 ```shell
 $ docker-compose up echo-server nginx commonjs-client